jenkinsci/puppet-jenkinstracking/README.md

 ## Integrating the jenkinstracking Report Type

 This module also provides a custom report which your Puppet servers can use to publish tracking data to your Jenkins server.
 Integration is very simple.
-You need only classify your Puppet server with this module and set -- at minimum -- the Puppet report submission URL for your Jenkins server.
+While you *could* just hand-edit your puppet.conf file to accomplish this integration and you *could* just hand-install the required set of Jenkins plug-ins, that's just not wise.
+To enjoy full automation and peace-of-mind that the configuration will be -- and stay -- correct, you need only classify your Puppet server with this module and set -- at minimum -- the Puppet report submission URL for your Jenkins server.
+As an added bonus, the examples that follow will also illustrate how to automatically handle installing all the required Jenkins plug-ins.

+**Note**:  Puppet modules and Jenkins plug-ins are changing all the time, as well as their dependencies.
+The lists shown here were accurate at the time this document was authored.
+Be sure to sanity-check this content if you find this to be outdated.
+Even better, please open a pull-request to have this documentation updated when you find inevitable discrepancies!

 ### The r10k Puppetfile